jaguillette/TimeExplorer/README.md

-Fabulous Time
+Time Explorer
 =====

-Fabulous Time is a timeline creation tool that combines the ease of use and multimedia focus of [Timeline JS](https://timeline.knightlab.com/) with the navigability of a timeline created by [vis.js](http://visjs.org/).
+Time Explorer is a timeline creation tool that combines the ease of use and multimedia focus of [Timeline JS](https://timeline.knightlab.com/) with the navigability of a timeline created by [vis.js](http://visjs.org/).
 It uses code from both of these excellent projects to create a timeline tool that can handle